Helena Norberg-Hodge, Founder and Director

 Victoria Clarke, USA Administrative Coordinator

 Victoria Clarke has worked with Local Futures since 2004.
-She spent four months in Ladakh as part of her MA from the School for International Training.
-Upon completion of her degree, Victoria worked on the United Nations’ 10-year review of the Earth Summit in Johannesburg, South Africa.
-Having lived and worked abroad, she now resides in San Francisco where she grows vegetables on her rooftop and explores possibilities for urban permaculture.
+She did research in Ladakh as part of her MA from the School for International Training.
+Having lived and worked abroad, she now resides in San Francisco where she grows herbs and vegetables in her rooftop garden.

 Samantha Salmon has worked with Local Futures since 2014.
 She completed her degree Culture, Organization and Management at the University of Amsterdam in 2001 and the study Management, Economics and Law at the Institute for Business, Administration and Economics in 1997.
-She worked for five years as a Commercial Assistant at Royal Ahold N.V. in The Netherlands after which she traveled to Asia where she did voluntary work in a orphanage and primary school in Nepal.
-Samantha founded the Laxmi Support Foundation in 2006 and ever since she’s been going back to Nepal for carrying out charity projects.
+She worked for five years as a Commercial Assistant at Royal Ahold N.V. in The Netherlands after which she traveled to Asia where she did voluntary work in Nepal.
+She is founder of the Laxmi Support Foundation.
 She lives with her husband and two daughters in Devon, England.